 The big downside to owning a real estate is that there is no cash in it.
 If you become heavily invested into real estate, you may find yourself in an awkward situation.
 Your personal value will be millions of dollars, but you will not have $20 to your name to go food shopping tomorrow.
 Yes, this is a situation not uncommon in the real estate world.
 Lack of cash flow in real estate is a real thing.
 This is where life insurance wins by a landslide.
 Even after your mortgage is fully paid up, you are not liquid.
 Real estate’s value is only on paper.
 It can take months to make it liquid.
 Once you pay up your life insurance, the money is there, ready to tap into in a matter of days.
 This is true all along of course as well.

 Taking care of money is not easy.
 There are a many aspects to consider.
 We just hope this article made a clear direct comparison between life insurance and mortgage.
 Which one of those you need, or can afford, well that’s something to be discussed in person.
-Let us know when you’re ready.
+Let us know when you’re ready by filling out this form to get a free quote from us.